You are here

 Subscribe to Syndicate

-The steps below are an outline of how to setup an Mac Mini (or Mac Pro) with OS-X Lion Server that has two or more drives.
+The steps below are an outline of how to setup a Mac Mini (or Mac Pro) with OS X Lion Server or later (Mountain Lion, Mavericks) that has two or more drives.

-The steps outlined are similar if you have a Mac Mini or Mac Pro running OSX 10.6.x or earlier.
-You will have and install DVD and can do most of the steps without connecting to the internet.
+The steps outlined are similar if you have a Mac Mini or Mac Pro running OS X 10.6.x or earlier.
+You will have an install DVD and can do most of the steps without connecting to the internet.

-The general process to prepare such as machine for optimal performance is:
+The general process to prepare such a machine for optimal performance is:

 • Stripe the drives